Summary: Learn 10 essential practices for securing your endpoints and protecting sensitive business data.

 Endpoints include all devices connected to a network.
 Laptops, external hard disks, smartphones, and even temperature sensors qualify as endpoints.
-All of them require protection against external attackers.
-That’s where endpoint security enters the picture.
+All of them require protection against external attackers, and that’s where endpoint security enters the picture.

 Endpoint security uses many different tools and techniques to minimize cyberattack risks.
 Companies must protect work devices everywhere and whenever they connect to network assets.
 This poses a range of challenges.
 This blog will discuss those challenges and suggest a series of endpoint security best practices to perfect your security setup.